Hong Kong’s Best Al Fresco Restaurants and Bars

 Book: 2839 3327 or [email protected]

-Yes, this is Giorgio Armani’s own exclusive nightclub ‘where Milan’s fashion crowd come to play’, now in Hong Kong.
+Yes, this is the Hong Kong incarnation of Giorgio Armani’s own exclusive nightclub ‘where Milan’s fashion crowd come to play’.
 Expect wannabe fashionistas and throbbing DJ beats, plus a cool outdoor bar with plenty of seating to take it all in.

 Where: 2/F, Landmark Chater (Chater House), 8 Connaught Road, Central